mike-ward/mike-ward.github.io/_posts/2007-12-24-repairing-ie7-in-vista.md

 ---
 layout: post
-title:  Repairing IE7 in Vista
+title: 'Repairing IE7 in Vista'
 ---
 I've been using Vista on my new laptop for 3 months now and still like it.
 I'm puzzled why there is such hatred leveled at this operating system.
 CNet in fact called it one of the 5 worst technologies of 2007.
 I guess I've just been lucky.